 One main benefit you get if you have a fluid exchange is the improvement in your gear shifts.
 That means you won’t spend much effort in shifting gears since they switch gears smoothly.

 A long term benefit is the extended life of your transmission system.
 An old transmission fluid full of contaminants will cause slipping gears.
 That will equate to a lot of wear and tear on the metal parts especially if you spend long hours of driving in city traffic.

-The difference between a depleted transmission fluid and a fresh one could be the same difference as night and day.
+The difference between depleted fluid and a fresh one could be the same difference as night and day.
 Your gear shifts will be exact, smooth and effortless.

 Is it Good to Change the Transmission Fluid of a High Mileage Car?

 Some say it is good, while others say it is not.
-People who advocate changing the fluid say that servicing the transmission fluid will not cost any problem that is already there.
+People who advocate changing the fluid say that servicing will not cost any problem that is already there.
 But it will be good for the car since it can prevent major damage to the transmission system.

-Those who say no believe that the additives on a new transmission fluid will remove the deposits and varnish on the old transmission fluid that keeps the transmission system running.
+Those who say no believe that the additives will remove the deposits and varnish on the old fluid that keeps the transmission system running.
 This will expose the problems of the transmission system and may affect the operation of the car.